Posted on December 30, 2016

 In this series of reports, we weigh the evidence on redistricting commissions in Arizona, California, Hawaii, Iowa, Idaho, and Washington state.
 In the sixth report, The Impact of Redistricting Reform in the U.S. House, FairVote summarizes trends across the country and explores the potential impact of an alternative reform, Fair Representation Voting, on competition, partisan bias, and polarization in the U.S. House of Representatives.

-The first three reports in the series are currently available:
+The first seven reports in the series are currently available:

 Redistricting Reform in Arizona explores outcomes in the U.S. House under the state legislature-drawn map of the 1980s, the U.S. District Court-adopted map in the 1990s, and the two maps drawn by the Arizona Independent Redistricting Commission in the 2000s and 2010s.

 Redistricting Reform in California explores outcomes in the U.S. House under the state legislature-drawn maps of the 1980s and 2000s, the map drawn by an independent panel of retired judges (“Special Masters”) in 1992, and the map drawn in 2011 by the California Citizens Redistricting Commission.

 Redistricting Reform in Washington compares outcomes in the U.S. House in Washington state under maps drawn by the Washington State Redistricting Commission against the national average from 1984 to 2014.